Student Loan Debt & Homeownership

 • White college graduates are very likely to receive financial support from their family for the purchase of a home.

-• Black college graduates are more likely to have a higher student loan debt partially because their income goes towards financially supporting older generations.
+• Black college graduates are more likely to have a higher student loan debt.

 Student Loans & Homeownership Among Age Groups